mkonda/mkonda.github.io/content/projects/_index.md

 ## [IonQ](https://ionq.com/)

-From 2021 - 2025 I was the Head of Security at IonQ, a publicly traded quantum computing company building the world's most powerful quantum computers.
-In 2026, I am exploring technical nuances of quantum computing and experimenting to break things at a whole new level.
+From 2021 until recently I was the Head of Security at IonQ, a publicly traded quantum computing company building the world's most powerful quantum computers.

 ---